Skip to content

 Public reporting from the ransomware.live aggregator describes the incident as a ransomware attack in which incransom claims to have stolen and now published 100GB of Tuftco data.
 The company, a major supplier of tufting machines and carpet-mill equipment, has not yet issued a public statement confirming the breach or the accuracy of the attackers’ description.
 Available reporting indicates the exposed materials cover a wide range of sensitive business information rather than consumer customer databases.

 The listing appeared on the group’s .onion leak site with samples that reportedly demonstrate access to internal folders.
-No exact number of individuals whose personal data was exposed has been disclosed.
+No exact number of individuals whose personal data may have been exposed has been disclosed.

 Why This Matters for You and Your Family